 The process of creating your perfect pitch is similar.

-Step 1: Get the details
+Step 1: Get the details for your Artist Bio Pitch

 - Genres you play: roots, rock, reggae, folk, punk, jazz, alt-country, chillout, funk, etc.